 Services revenue includes revenue from customer support and other professional services.
 Customer support includes software updates on a when-and-if-available basis, telephone support, integrated web-based support and bug fixes or patches.
-The Company sells its customer support contracts as a percentage of net software purchases the support is related to.
+Commvault sells its customer support contracts as a percentage of net software purchases the support is related to.
 Customer support revenue is recognized ratably over the term of the customer support agreement, which is typically one year.

 Our other professional services include consulting, assessment and design services, installation services and customer education.
 Customer education services include courses taught by our instructors or third-party contractors.
 Revenue related to other professional services and customer education services is typically recognized as the services are performed.
-In fiscal 2020 Commvault launched Metallic, which is a Commvault software-as-aservice offering.
+In fiscal 2020 Commvault launched Metallic, which is a Commvault software-as-a-service offering.
 Revenue from Metallic is recognized ratably as services revenue.
-Revenue to date from Metallic has not been material.